czim/laravel-pxlcms/README.md

     - note that this might result in broken references, which should be caught, warned about and left out

-- reversed relationships:
-    - if multiple reversed relationships exist to a single other model, this does not result in the correct / expected reversed relations, only a single one makes it -- need a naming scheme based on the foreign key name (or just add Reverse for that too.. if that happens).
-        (ex. producten -> kleur1, 2 etc)

 - models:
     - store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation